Josef Frank (architect): Legacy

-Josef Frank dealt early on with public housing and housing estates.
+Today Frank is considered a popular example of second Viennese Modernism.
+Frank dealt early on with public housing and housing estates.
 Contrary to most other architects of the interwar period in Vienna, he took the idea of settlement and not the creation of so-called super blocks in the municipal housing.
 He also rejected facade decor and clearly preferred functional forms.
-The Viennese architect and furniture designer Luigi Blue refers to him as one of his idols.
+The Viennese architect and furniture designer Luigi Blau refers to him as one of his idols.
 In addition to his architectural work he created numerous designs for furniture, furnishings, fabrics, wallpaper and carpet.
 He has been a painter, as well.

 An exhibition of his textile designs is to be held from January to May 2017, at the Fashion and Textile Museum in London.